the-turing-way/the-turing-way/book/content/make/make.md

 CSV file uses an escape character ``\`` for movie names that have commas in them and the CSV readers don't automatically detect this variation in the CSV format.
 It turns out that this is quite a common issue for data scientists:
-CSV files are often messy and use an uncommon *dialect*: a strange delimiter, uncommon quote characters, etc.  Collectively, data scientists waste quite some time on these data wrangling issues where manual intervention is needed.
+CSV files are often messy and use an uncommon *dialect*: such as strange delimiters and uncommon quote characters.
+Collectively, data scientists waste quite some time on these data wrangling issues where manual intervention is needed.
 But this problem is also not that easy to solve: to a computer a CSV file is simply a long string of characters and every dialect will give you *some*